mmerfort/cleese/CONTRIBUTING.md

 __Note: This CONTRIBUTING.md file adapted from the HTML5 Boilerplate project.__

 Love [Cleese](https://github.com/andrewbrinker/cleese) and want to get involved?
 Thanks!
-There are plenty of ways you can help!
+With Cleese there are two main ways to contribute: working on the core functionality, or working on plugins.
+The process (described below) for these two things is the same, but working on the plugin system requires some knowledge of how plugins work in Cleese.

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.
+If you're making or updating a plugin, pay special attention to the plugin documentation.

 Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
 In return,